-This report provides retention rates for students attending Texas public schools in 2017-18.
+This report provides retention rates for students attending Texas public schools in 2018-19.
 The retention rate measures the percentage of students enrolled in the fall of a given school year who were enrolled in the same grade in the previous school year.
 Because grade-level retention differs between elementary and secondary grades, retention rates at the elementary and secondary levels are presented separately in this report.
 Rates are provided by student characteristics, including grade level; race/ethnicity; gender; and economic, at-risk, dyslexia, foster care, homeless, English learner, immigrant, migrant, military-connected, and overage statuses.
-Data also are provided by participation in special education, career and technical education, gifted and talented, and Title I programs.
+Data also are provided by participation in special education, career and technical education, gifted and talented, Section 504, and Title I programs.
 In addition to statewide rates, the report provides historical information about retention and promotion policies in Texas public schools.
-A companion report, Grade-Level Retention and Student Performance in Texas Public Schools, 2017-18 (Texas Education Agency, forthcoming), presents data on the performance of retained students on the State of Texas Assessments of Academic Readiness.
-Grade-level retention data by campus, district, and education service center region are available on the Texas Education Agency website at http://tea.texas.gov/acctres/retention/years.html.
+A companion report, Grade-Level Retention and Student Performance in Texas Public Schools, 2018-19 (Texas Education Agency, forthcoming), presents data on the performance of retained students on the State of Texas Assessments of Academic Readiness.
+Grade-level retention data by campus, district, and education service center region are available on the Texas Education Agency website at https://tea.texas.gov/reports-and-data/school-performance/accountability-research/grade-level-retention.